The CSP is calling on the government to join up healthcare to treat people until they are fully well – or risk the NHS remaining broken.

 It pointed out that the NHS was at stake, as rising demand will outstrip its current capacity.
 Every day of July 2024 there were around 13,000 people in acute beds who no longer needed to be there but could not be discharged.

-As well as costs to the most expensive parts of the NHS, every unnecessary day in a hospital bed causes harm to patients through deconditioning, decline in functional ability, and risk of infection.
+This is because as well as adding costs to the most expensive parts of the NHS, every unnecessary day in a hospital bed causes harm to patients through deconditioning, a decline in functional ability, and infection.

 Stopping this harm and stemming the demand on hospital beds can only be achieved through full implementation of the NHS Intermediate Care Framework nationwide with sufficient rehabilitation staff.